e3prom/ruse/README.md

  * Load-balancing to multiple remote listeners.
  * Simultaneously serving static files and listening for reverse HTTP shellcodes on a single port.
  * Leveraging domain-fronting by exposing the redirector from a trusted location.
- * Pivoting through an already compromised host by proxying reverse HTTP shellcodes.
+ * Pivoting post-exploitation by proxying reverse HTTP(S) shellcodes.
  * [Proxy your Metasploit's reverse_http(s) payloads](examples/msf-reverse-https.md).

 If you're doing Red Team operations or you may simply want to hide your HTTP